Diversity and Inclusion at Marist

-In the summer of 2020, Marist worked to launch this new diversity section of our website, including a page to outline our short-term and long-term actions, which were developed in consultation with the Board of Trustees’ Diversity & Inclusion Committee, chaired by Dr. Stan Harris ’68.
+In the summer of 2020, Marist worked to launch this new diversity section of our website, including a page to outline our short-term and long-term actions, which were developed in consultation with the Board of Trustees’ Diversity, Equity, & Inclusion Committee, chaired by Dr. Stan Harris ’68.
 Other enhancements include many key data points and additional information, including student profiles; statistics; previous and upcoming events, including our ongoing Understanding Race Lecture Series; and resources available to students, faculty, and staff.
 As the College provides new information to the community, we will continue to update this website.

 The College takes seriously its responsibility to provide a supportive and accessible environment for all members of the Marist community in the areas of academics, housing, and campus facilities, among others.
 The Office of Accommodations and Accessibility, in particular, supports students and helps them become empowered, independent learners.
 As with other aspects of diversity, we believe that we become a stronger community when all perspectives and lived experiences are both represented and respected.
 The Marist community is here to help.

 Marist Office of Accommodations & Accessibility - Supports students with documented disabilities in becoming empowered, independent learners by providing the appropriate accommodations and services necessary to access the educational opportunities at Marist